Kilyakus/yii2-package-taggable/README.md

 # How to use:

-if u use yii2-module-base, just import "kilyakus\package\taggable\TaggableModule" on the modules page
+If u are using yii2-module-base, just import "kilyakus\package\taggable\TaggableModule" on the modules page

 # In all other cases:

-add this to your config:
+Add this to your config:

 ```
 'tags' => [